IsaiahCoding/ForeScoreFinal/README.md

 # Features
 **Home:**
  - Simple welcome page is user is not authenticated.
- -Displays graph information of logged in users scores over time.
+ - Displays graph information of logged in users scores over time.
- -Displays users average score.
+ - Displays users average score.

 **Scorecard:**